Sustainable Cooks

 Option 3 – Baking Soda Bath (Vegan option)

 Just like when making Homemade Pretzel Rolls, dipping the bites in 4 cups of boiling water mixed with 1/3 cup of baking soda will give them a perfectly chewy exterior.
-But…I didn’t find the taste any better when doing this method and it took more time.
-And, dirtied an extra dish.

 Yes!
 Place uncooked dough on a parchment-lined baking sheet and freeze for ~3 hours.
 Transfer to freezer-safe storage for up to three months.
 We love and use these reusable silicone bags.

-You do not need to thaw them prior to baking, and we found that even frozen, you still only need 6 minutes of cooking time.
+You do not need to thaw them prior to baking, and we found that even when frozen, you still only need 6 minutes of cooking time.

 Pro Tips/Recipe Notes